shendude/playlist-preserver/README.md

 #getting started

 1)Enter your soundcloud username into the textbox and click SEARCH.
-FIND yourself!
+Find yourself!

 2)Click on a playlist to bring up the playlist in text form.
 SAVE this text to your computer!

 3)As your playlist changes over time, UPDATE and SUBMIT PLAYLIST via the update option from step 2.

 4)VIEW your playlist,  color coded for your convenience.